What’s the role of HR in payroll processing?

 Is payroll handled by HR?

-Payroll is typically handled by the HR (Human Resources) department in established organizations.
+Payroll is typically handled by the HR (Human Resources) department in established organisations.
 The HR department plays a central role in managing various payroll activities.

 Here’s why payroll is handled by HR :